FedExForum: College basketball

 On February 23, 2008, FedExForum hosted the college basketball game featuring the No. 1 ranked Memphis Tigers vs. the No. 2 ranked Tennessee Volunteers.
 The facility also hosted the Conference USA men's basketball tournament from 2005 to 2009.
-It was the site of the South regional semifinals and finals in the 2009, 2014, and 2017 editions of the NCAA Division I men's basketball tournament.
+It was the site of the South regional semifinals and finals in the 2009, 2014, and 2017 editions of the NCAA Division I men's basketball tournament, and first- and second-round games of the 2024 tournament.
 FedExForum was one of the four regional finals in the 2010 NCAA Division I women's basketball tournament.

 On March 12–15, 2014, the American Athletic Conference hosted their inaugural tournament at the FedExForum.
 It hosted the tournament again in 2019.

 Hockey

-On September 21, 2006, the Nashville Predators and the Columbus Blue Jackets played an NHL preseason game at FedExForum, the first ice hockey game ever held at the arena.
-The Predators handled the Blue Jackets easily, 8-1.
+On September 21, 2006, the Nashville Predators and the Columbus Blue Jackets played an NHL preseason game at FedExForum, the first ice hockey game ever held at the arena, won by the Predators 8–1.

 Boxing, WWE & MMA

-On September 25, 2004, FedExForum hosted the Glen Johnson vs Roy Jones Jr. for the IBF Light heavyweight title.
+On September 25, 2004, FedExForum hosted the Roy Jones Jr. vs. Glen Johnson for the IBF Light heavyweight title.
 Johnson won the fight with a 9th-round knockout.

 FedExForum has hosted three major professional wrestling events.
-In 2007, World Wrestling Entertainment's Unforgiven took place on September 16, (headlined by The Undertaker and Mark Henry), and the PMG Clash of Legends independent show on April 27, featuring Hulk Hogan versus Paul Wight.
+In 2007, World Wrestling Entertainment's Unforgiven took place on September 16, headlined by The Undertaker and Mark Henry, and the PMG Clash of Legends independent show on April 27, featuring Hulk Hogan versus Paul Wight.
 In 2015, it hosted Fastlane on February 22.
 The first of five WWE house shows took place on September 19, 2004, shortly after the venue opened.
 It has hosted seven episodes of WWE Raw and four of WWE SmackDown.
 One notable instance of WWE at the arena was when Daniel Bryan "occupied" Raw with hundreds of his fans inside the ring and surrounding the ringside area on March 10, 2014.